 The highest species was represented by family Erebidae (23 species, 42 genera) Crambidae (16 genera, 14 species), followed by families Noctuidae (13 species, 10 genera), Sphingidae (6 species, 4 genera), Geometridae (5 species, 3 genera) and families Euteliidae, Hyblaeidae, Lasiocampidae, Nolidiae and Thyrididae represented by one species and one genus each (Table-1 & 2, Fig- &2).

 Several reports are available the moth species caused serious damage to forest trees species, agricultural, horticulture and vegetables crops in India (Butani & Jotwani, 1984; Sharma et al., 2008; Paunikar et al., 2021).
-More than a quarter of the diversity known from the Lepidoptera order is being represented by the Superfamily Noctuoidea (Sivasankaran et. al., 2017).
+More than a quarter of the diversity known from the Lepidoptera order is being represented by the Superfamily Noctuoidea (Sivasankaran et al., 2017).
 The superfamily comprises a large clade of economically important agricultural species known as “pest clade” causing a serious infestation in crops.
-The larvae of many noctuoids are pests, typically associated with higher vascular plants, and collectively have a massive commercial impact annually (Kitching 1984; Sekhon, 2015), and adults of many noctuoid genera damage fruit crops by piercing the skins of fruits to suck juice (Banziger 1982; Swafvankananchery, et al., 2020).
+The larvae of many noctuoids are pests, typically associated with higher vascular plants, and collectively have a massive commercial impact annually (Kitching 1984; Sekhon, 2015), and adults of many noctuoid genera damage fruit crops by piercing the skins of fruits to suck juice (Banziger 1982; Swafvankananchery et al., 2020).

 The family Erebidae is considered to be among the largest families of months by species count and contain large number of macro moths.
 The family contains litter moths; tiger, lichen, and wasp moths; tussock moths; fruit-piercing moth.
 Swafvan & Sureshan (2021) studied on the Erebids moth diversity on agro-ecosystem of Kerala.